Inverse SRB measures for endomorphisms on surfaces: Introduction and results

 Liu \cite{liu2003ruelle} proved that for every $\mathcal{C}^{1+}$ endomorphism

-.If the measure $\mu$ is inverse SRB for the local diffeomorphism $f$, then it satisfies the {\it inverse Pesin formula for endomorphisms:}
+If the measure $\mu$ is inverse SRB for the local diffeomorphism $f$, then it satisfies the {\it inverse Pesin formula for endomorphisms:}

 It is not clear if the converse holds in general, but we will describe a situation when it does.
-The disintegrations of $\mu$ on the elements of the partition $f^{-1}\mathcal E$ give rise to the {\it Jacobian of $\mu$}, $J_{\mu}:M\rightarrow[0,\infty)$, defined $\mu$-almost everywhere.
+The disintegrations of $\mu$ on the elements of the partition $f^{-1}\mathcal E$ give rise to the {\it Jacobian of $\mu$}, $J_{\mu}:M\rightarrow[0,\infty)$, defined $\mu$-almost everywhere, see again Section \ref{sect:SRB} for more details.
 If the hyperbolic invariant measure $\mu$ satisfies the inverse Pesin formula for the local diffeomorphism $f$, and the Jacobian $J_{\mu}$ is H\"older continuous, then $\mu$ is an inverse SRB measure \cite{liu2008invariant}.

 The basin of an inverse SRB measure $\mu$ can be defined using the natural extension of $f$, more precisely, one can consider the basin of $\hat\mu$ for $\hat f^{-1}$.
-The basin lies in the solenoidal manifold $Sol$; it can be projected to the manifold $M$, however we may have many inverse SRB measures such that the projections of their basins overlap in $M$, even for Anosov endomorphisms.
+The basin lies in the inverse limit space $L_f$; it can be projected to the manifold $M$, however we may have many inverse SRB measures such that the projections of their basins overlap in $M$, even for Anosov endomorphisms.
 This is because a point $x\in M$ may have different backward trajectories converging to different inverse SRB measures.
 This is related to the fact that different inverse $SRB$ measures $\mu$ lift to different measures $\hat\mu$ on $L_f$, and these in turn may have different disintegrations $\hat\mu_x$ along the fibers $\pi^{-1}(x)$ (the set of backward orbits from $x$).

 A natural measure to consider on the fibers $\pi^{-1}(x)$ is the Bernoulli measure $p_x$, i.e. the measure which gives equal weight $\frac 1d$ to each preimage of every point ($d$ being the degree of $f$).
-A special type of measures is the following. \begin{defn} An invariant measure $\mu$ of the $C^{1+\alpha}$ local diffeomorphism $f$ of degree $d$ is equidistributed if one of the following 3 equivalent conditions holds: \begin{itemize} \item The disintegrations of $\hat\mu$ on $\pi^{-1}(x)$ is $p_x$ for $\mu$-almost every $x$; \item $J_{\mu}(x)=\frac 1d$ for $\mu$-almost every $x$; \item $F_{\mu}(f)=\log d$ (or $F_{\mu}(f)$ is maximal). \end{itemize} \end{defn}
+A special type of measures is the following. \begin{defn} An invariant measure $\mu$ of the $C^{1+\alpha}$ local diffeomorphism $f$ of degree $d$ is equidistributed if one of the following 3 equivalent conditions holds: \begin{itemize} \item The disintegrations of $\hat\mu$ on $\pi^{-1}(x)$ are $p_x$ for $\mu$-almost every $x$; \item $J_{\mu}(x)=\frac 1d$ for $\mu$-almost every $x$; \item $F_{\mu}(f)=\log d$ (or $F_{\mu}(f)$ is maximal). \end{itemize} \end{defn}

 In this paper we are interested in the existence and uniqueness of equidistributed inverse SRB measures for endomorphisms on surfaces.

 The SRB measures were extensively studied during the last years, especially in the case of diffeomorphisms.
 It is known that they exist for uniformly hyperbolic attractors, and also in lots of specific partially hyperbolic or non-uniformly hyperbolic settings.
 There are also important advances in the case of endomorphisms, like the work on the existence of forward SRB measures for partially hyperbolic endomorphisms on the torus or the annulus by Tsujii \cite{Tsujii2005-if}.
 There are also works on a similar notion of inverse SRB measure for hyperbolic repellers by Mihailescu and Urbansky \cite{mihailescu2010physical}, \cite{mihailescu2013entropy}.
 We are not aware of any works on the existence of SRB measures for endomorphisms without dominated splittings.